§ The DID DHT Method Specification Registry 1.0

 1. Starting at block height of 817714 traverse the chain, checking the value of the OP_RETURN field of transactions with at least 6 confirmations.

-2. Find transactions that match the form block number + uri, as per the steps outlined in the section above.
+2. Find transactions that match the form block number + URI, as per the steps outlined in the section above.

 § References